Public Records & Services in Concordia

 Voters in Concordia, Missouri receive election services through the Lafayette County Clerk's Office, which operates from 1001 Main St, Lexington, MO 64067.
 The office can be reached by phone at 660-259-4315 or online at lafayettecountyclerk.com.
 Registering to vote is straightforward, residents can complete the process online at s1.sos.mo.gov/voterregistration.
 The cutoff falls 27 days before any election, and you'll need a valid Missouri driver's license or non-driver's ID to register.

 While some sources reference municipal elections, Concordia functions as an unincorporated community without its own city government.
 County elections cover local voters, with Lafayette County offices appearing on the ballot.
 Missouri treats most election records as public information available through Lafayette County Clerk.
 This includes voter rolls, campaign finance reports, and election results.
-During the 2024 general election, Lafayette County recorded a voter turnout of 67%.
-The 2026 election cycle will bring races for county positions like sheriff, assessor, and commissioner, alongside state legislative contests affecting the area.
+During the 2024 general election, Lafayette County recorded a The 2026 election cycle will bring races for county positions like sheriff, assessor, and commissioner, alongside state legislative contests affecting the area.
 Missouri permits no-excuse absentee and mail-in voting.
 Residents can request ballots at s1.sos.mo.gov/elections, with requests due by the second Wednesday before election day.

 Frequently Asked Questions